patkkka/AnimalShelter/README.md

 # About

 Simple Animal Shelter application, which takes argument for shelter capacity and accepts animals from file.
-It is not possible to accept more animals than capacity of shelter is.
+It is not possible to accept more animals than shelter capacity.
 All exceptions are logged to file.

 # How to run the program?